ESMValGroup/ESMValTool/doc/sphinx/source/install.rst

       conda update --all

 .. attention:: It is strongly recommended to use the Python distribution Anaconda (https://www.continuum.io/), as it allows the user to install additional Python libraries and extensions in a simple way and without modifying the installed Python distribution (i.e., without root permissions).
 The installation instructions for the additional Python packages listed above are given for Anaconda.

-* NCAR Command Language (NCL 2014, http://www.ncl.ucar.edu/) version 6.4 or higher (note: NCL version 6.3 is not supported, see known issues, Part :numref:`known_issues`).
-* The statistical computing software R (https://www.r-project.org/) to run diagnostics written in R. A working installation of R and the executable Rscript in the default search path are required.
-In addition, the netCDF for R libraries (ncdf / ncdf4) are needed.
-Currently, only the diagnostics "Standardized Precipitation index (SPI)" and "Ozone and associated climate impacts (Eyring13, fig. 6)" (see Part :numref:`annex_c`) require R. More diagnostics written in R might be added in the future.
-* The sea ice diagnostics (and derived diagnostics such as, for instance, the ESA CCI namelist - see Section :numref:`nml_esacci`) require the Climate Data Operators (cdo): https://code.zmaw.de/projects/cdo.
-The cdo executable has to be in the default search path (callable via the command "cdo").
-* Common GNU utilities such as "wc", "date", "basename", and "more", which are usually part of the standard Linux distribution.

 Obtaining the source code
 =========================